CENSUS – Chlorinated Propanes

 |Detect and quantify bacteria responsible for biodegradation of chlorinated propanes

-Chlorinated propanes like 1,2,3-trichloropropane (TCP) and 1,2-dichloropropane (DCP) were used as industrial solvents and are still used as intermediates in the synthesis of other chlorinated chemicals including epichlorohydrin, carbon tetrachloride, and tetrachloroethene.
-DCP was once commonly used as a soil fumigant for root-parasitic nematodes and insecticide for stored grain.
+Chlorinated propanes were used as industrial solvents, extractants, degreasers, and as intermediates in the synthesis of other chlorinated chemicals.
+1,2-dichloropropane (DCP) was once commonly used as a soil fumigant for root-parasitic nematodes and insecticide for stored grain.
+1,2,3-trichloropropane (TCP) is formed as a by-product during synthesis of a number of chemicals and was historically present in commercial soil fumigants.

-Under anaerobic conditions, some Dehalococcoides and Dehalogenimonas strains are capable of utilizing chlorinated propanes as growth supporting electron acceptors.
+Under anaerobic conditions, Dehalogenimonas spp. and some Dehalococcoides strains are capable of utilizing chlorinated propanes as growth supporting electron acceptors.
+Dehalogenimonas isolates characterized to date appear to specialize in the dichlorelimination of a variety of chlorinated alkanes including TCP and DCP.
+Reductive dechlorination of TCP by Dehalogenominas produces an unstable intermediate (allyl chloride) which can by hydrolyzed to form allyl alcohol or undergo reactions with sulfide-reducing agents for form allyl sulfides (Yan et al. 2009).
 In Dehalococcoides strains and Dehalogenimonas spp., DCP undergoes dichloroelimination mediated by a dichloropropane dehalogenase to form propene (Ritalahti and Löffler 2004).
-Dehalogenimonas isolated characterized to date appear to specialize in the dichlorelimination of a variety of chlorinated alkanes including TCP and DCP.
-Reductive dechlorination of TCP produces an unstable intermediate (allyl chloride) which can by hydrolyzed to form allyl alcohol or undergo reactions with sulfide-reducing agents for form allyl sulfides (Yan et al. 2009).

 CENSUS Targets for Chlorinated Propanes